Reporting improper conduct

 - is engaging in, or proposing to engage in;

-The conduct you are disclosing must be the performance of a person or body's function as a public officer or public body.
+The conduct you are disclosing must be the performance of a person or body's function as a public officer or public body or private individuals who try to improperly influence public officers or public bodies in the performance of their official functions.

 Who can I make a disclosure to?